entity-framework-entidades

 Entities and Properties in Entity Framework

-In Entity Framework, entities are the representation of business objects that are mapped to tables in a relational database.
+In Entity Framework, entities are the representation of business objects that map to tables in a relational database.

 That is, an entity is a C# class that will have a representation in a table in the database.
 Each instance of this class will correspond to a row in the table.

-Entities, in turn, are composed of properties, which correspond to the columns of the tables.
+In turn, entities are composed of properties, which correspond to the columns of the tables.

-• Simple classes: Entities are simple C# classes (do not depend on any specific base class from Entity Framework)
+• Simple Classes: Entities are simple C# classes (they do not depend on any specific Entity Framework base class)

-• Properties: The class properties represent the columns of the table
+• Properties: The class properties represent the table columns

-• Relationships: They have relationships with other entities, allowing for complex data structure modeling
+• Relationships: They have relationships with other entities, allowing the modeling of complex data structures

-Entities and their properties are the foundation of data modeling in Entity Framework, and they allow us to work with data in the form of object objects, instead of directly manipulating the database tables.
+Entities and their properties are the foundation of data modeling in Entity Framework, and they allow us to work with data in the form of objects, instead of directly manipulating database tables.

 Defining an Entity

-To define a entity, we simply create a class in C#.
-For example, let’s say we want to model a Products table in our database.
+To define an entity, we simply create a class in C#.
+For example, suppose we want to model a Products table in our database.

 The corresponding entity might look like this: